alxdavids/draft-privacy-pass/draft-privacy-pass.md

-The main security requirement of the Privacy Pass protocol is to ensure that previously authenticated clients do not reveal their identity on reauthentication.
-The protocol uses a cryptographic primitive known as a verifiable oblivious pseudorandom function (VOPRF) for implementing the authentication mechanism.
-In particular, the VOPRF is constructed in prime-order groups.
-In particular, this allows it to be implemented using elliptic curves
+The main security requirement of the Privacy Pass protocol is to ensure that previously authenticated clients do not reveal their identity on reauthorization.
+The protocol uses a cryptographic primitive known as a verifiable oblivious pseudorandom function (VOPRF) for implementing the authorization mechanism.
+The VOPRF is implemented using elliptic curves and is currently in a separate standardization process {{OPRF}}.
-{{OPRF}}.
 The protocol is split into three stages.
 The first two stages, initialisation and evaluation, are essentially equivalent to the VOPRF setup and evaluation phases from {{OPRF}}.
 The final stage, redemption, essentially amounts to revealing the client's secret inputs in the VOPRF protocol.
 The security (pseudorandomness) of the VOPRF protocol means that the client retains their privacy even after revealing this data.

-In this document, we will give a formal specification of the Privacy Pass protocol in the internet setting.
-In particular, we will specify how communication is achieved over HTTP, comparisons with different functionality and efficiency configurations, and how the OPRF protocol should be integrated into the wider Privacy Pass protocol workflow.
+In this document, we will give a formal specification of the Privacy Pass protocol to be used in settings that require high performance.
+We will specify the necessary cryptographic operations required by the underlying VOPRF, along with recommendations on how to perform key rotation

 ## Terminology